-OSFA provides resources to schools, districts, and community partners on financial aid and the FAFSA, and can also connect you to outside resources that can provide you with the training you need.

-Contact Pedro Hernandez at pedro.hernandez@fldoe.org.
+OSFA provides resources to schools, districts and community partners on the FAFSA and financial aid and can also connect you to outside resources that can provide you with the training you need.
+OSFA also provides resources to schools, districts and community partners on the FAFSA and financial aid.
+Contact Pete Hernandez at pedro.hernandez@fldoe.org.